breadcat/blog.minskio.co.uk/content/posts/upgrading-postgresql-docker-containers.md

 docker logs -f postgres
 ```

-If all looks good, move your `postgres-dump.sql` to your mounted volume using `sudo mv postgres-dump.sql postgres/`.
-With this backup now accessible in our container, access it and import the backup into the live database:
+If all looks good, we'll copy over the `postgres-dump.sql` file to the container, and restore it:
 ```
-docker exec -it postgres
-psql -U postgres < /var/lib/postgresql/data/postgres-dump.sql
+docker cp postgres-dump.sql postgres:/ docker exec -it postgres sh psql -U postgres < /postgres-dump.sql
 ```

 Now exit from the container and restart the container, then watch the logs to ensure everything comes up as expected: